-Annual Report 2021-22
+202I-22

-Since 2004, Hand in Hand India has strived towards women empowerment & amp; job creation by implementing the Self Help Group (SHG) model.
+Since 2004, Hand in Hand India has strived towards women's empowerment job creation by implementing the Self Help Group (SHG) model.
 This model has proved success in the financial, digital, and social empowerment of women and their eventual enterprise development.
 Going beyond enterprise development or job creation, Hand in Hand India has created a gamut of services to include - financial literacy, digital literacy, business coaching, market linkages and ultimately formation of federations for sustaining these women as successful entrepreneurs.
 Our work has proved that by empowering the woman, the multiplier effect is set off to uplift the family as a whole.

-This Annual Report celebrates our model of job creation, women empowerment, up-skilling, entrepreneurship, independence, fulfilled dreams, and bright futures.
-Aside from that, we highlight our key achievements of the last year in fighting poverty through our integrated 5 pillar programme - Child Labour Elimination and Education, women empowerment, health, environment, and skill development.
+This Annual Report celebrates our model of job creation, women empowerment, upskilling, entrepreneurship, independence, fulfilled dreams, and bright futures.
+Aside from that, we highlight our key achievements of the last year in fighting poverty through our integrated five pillar programme-self help groups & women's empowerment, child labour elimination and education, health, environment, and skill development.